Moesif/kong-plugin-moesif/README.md

 luarocks install --server=http://luarocks.org/manifests/moesif kong-plugin-moesif
 ```

+> Make sure the `unzip` package is installed on your machine.
+For example when using the apt package manager, run `apt-get update; apt-get install curl vim unzip`.

 ### 2. Update your loaded plugins list
 In your `kong.conf`, append `moesif` to the `plugins` field (or `custom_plugins` if old version of Kong).
 Make sure the field is not commented out.